-Once you have configured the app to have the settings you want, you can push it to Testing, then Staging, and then Production.
+Once you have configured the app to have the settings you want, you can deploy it to Testing, then Staging, and then Production.
 You can choose to go directly to Production if you prefer.
 At each stage, a copy of the application is created and given an ID.
 Once the app reaches Production, it gets an ID that remains with the app and can be sent to end users.
-At each stage, a separate copy of the app and it's web map is also saved to your portal.
+At each stage, a separate copy of the app and its web map is also saved to your portal.

 An app only moves in one direction through the stages.
 Any changes must be made in Development and then moved through the stages again to Production.